In the Champions League Final, Liverpool and Tottenham lived the chaos of football

 Liverpool were better.
 Maybe.
 Or Not.

-How does a team react to a bobble 30 seconds in, a maybe penalty -- arms moving down, point of contact unsure, the VAR just robotic eyes with a human brain -- and a goal down in the biggest game of their lives.
+How does a team react to a bobble 30 seconds in, a maybe penalty -- arms moving down, point of contact unsure, the VAR just machine eyes with a fallible human brain -- and a goal down in the biggest game of their lives.

 Did Moussa Sissoko spend the rest of his 74 minutes on the pitch wondering if he could have suppressed the human urge to use our hands as an extension of our minds?